mankarshubham81/mankarshubham81/README.md

 # mankarshubham81
-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Shubham Mankar 👋

 I'm a passionate Software Developer with expertise in creating robust and scalable web applications.
 My focus is on building efficient, high-quality software and continuously learning new technologies to improve my skills.

 ## 🚀 About Me

-- 🔭 I’m currently working on [Your Current Project/Company]
+- 🔭 I’m currently working on various exciting projects
-- 🌱 I’m currently learning [New Technology/Tool]
+- 🌱 I’m currently learning advanced concepts in NextJs
-- 👯 I’m looking to collaborate on [Project Type/Area of Interest]
+- 👯 I’m looking to collaborate on innovative open-source projects
-- 💬 Ask me about [Your Expertise/Skills]
+- 💬 Ask me about web development, Efficient Learning, and software architecture
-- 📫 How to reach me: [Your Email/LinkedIn]
+- 📫 How to reach me: [mankarshubham81@gmail.com](mailto:mankarshubham81@gmail.com)
-- ⚡ Fun fact: [A Fun Fact About You]
+- ⚡ Fun fact: I love exploring new technologies and learnig new skills(both outdoor and indoor)

 ## 🛠 Skills